 To ensure we do not fall into this trap at Emerio, we adhere to a few principles:

-3- Never fully trust yourself, your bias filters, or your ability to interpret information and conduct neutral analysis of the resulting intelligence.
-Always seek experience qualified advice, always bounce ideas off those whose judgement in that domain or along that avenue of reasoning is proven.
-And where possible, seek to do so with those who fundamentally see the world different than you, even if they are your enemy.
+3- Never fully trust yourself, your bias filters, or your ability to interpret information and conduct a neutral analysis of the resulting intelligence.
+Always seek experienced qualified advice, and always bounce ideas off those whose judgment in that domain or along that avenue of reasoning is proven.
+And where possible, seek to do so with those who fundamentally see the world differently than you, even if they are your enemy.

 On the battlefield of war, groupthink leads to failure of mission and unnecessary deaths.
 On the battlefield of politics, groupthink always leads to the demise of freedom.
 While on the battlefield of startups, groupthink leads to a failure to recognize reality in your marketplace, to obtain necessary team members, partners and allies, customers and clients, and ultimately a failure to obtain the funding necessary to success.

 EM Burlingame is a Silicon Valley techpreneur and later Private Equity investor and Investment Banker with emphasis on very early-stage technology companies.
 Having recently completed active duty service with 1st BN 1st Special Forces Group, EM is now serving with 20th.
 EM is currently Founder of the Honos Foundation, a non-profit dedicated to empowering local entrepreneurship in violence repressed areas and Founder and Managing Director of Emerio Group, an early-stage investment advisory.
 Following a degree in Strategic Studies and Defense Analysis at Norwich, EM is now pursuing PhD studies in Interdisciplinary Engineering, with an emphasis on Computational Engineering at the University of Alabama at Birmingham.